AmithBV0606/Cohort-2/Week-10/10.2-PrismaORM/README.md

 }
 ```

 **Step 7 :** To map your data model to the database schema, you need to use the prisma migrate CLI commands:

+Basically to convert from prisma schema to SQL query, use the following command :

 ```bash
 npx prisma migrate dev --name init